mengmengli01/PLR-Net-demo/README.md

 # PLR-Net_torch_version
-1.Official Pytorch Code base for "Extracting vectorized agricultural parcels from high-resolution satellite images using a Point-Line-Region interactive multi-task model".
+Official Pytorch Code base for "Extracting vectorized agricultural parcels from high-resolution satellite images using a Point-Line-Region interactive multi-task model".

-2.More details regarding the codes will be available after the paper is accepted.
+## More details regarding the codes will be available after the paper is accepted.
+## You can always contact us by mli@fzu.edu.cn.
 <div align="center">
   <img src="PLRNet/Fig_2_Methods.png">
 </div>